 Droppings are cylindrical and five to eight times longer than wide (Fig. 6).
 Fresh droppings are greenish and coated with white nitrogenous deposits.
 Older droppings are darker.

 Because geese have a rudimentary digestive system, they eat often and expel undigested remains in short order.
 Adult geese produce 1 to 3 pounds of droppings per day per bird.

-In parks and shorelines with short grass, large flocks of geese can denude areas of vegetation and litter them with their droppings and feathers.
-Public swimming areas used by many geese have been closed to swimming (see Public Health Concerns).
-When nesting, geese can be aggressive toward humans, and may “attack” people who come near their nests or young.
+In parks and shorelines with short grass, large flocks of geese will feast upon areas of vegetation.
+This can be viewed as problematic when parks become littered with droppings and feathers, or when public swimming areas used by many geese must be closed to swimming (see Public Health Concerns).
+Additionally, when nesting, geese may chase or peck at people who get too near their nests or young.

 Stop feeding geese: When the diets of geese are no longer supplemented with handouts and they have to depend on the natural food supply, some or all the geese will move elsewhere.

 In public areas, it is helpful to first install interpretive signs explaining the problems caused by feeding geese.
 Such signs might include the following in their text, preferably in the appropriate languages:

 - Human food is not good for the geese because it lacks proper nutritional value.

 - Feeding attracts more geese than the area can support naturally.